I have played games for 25+ years and have been watching movies and television for as long. I hope you find these articles interesting.

 4. Elder Scrolls Oblivion: The Dialogue Wheel

-Sadly, Oblivion’s speech system was baffling and worst of all; not fun.
-Comprising of a small “wheel” in the corner of the screen, you had to choose how to talk to an NPC by either being funny or trying to charm them etc, but the interface was poorly described and seemed to have no real effect on anything.
-Future games would simply add lines of dialogue and tell you the chances of passing a speech check somehow, but back in Oblivion’s day, we were stuck with the cheese-wheel of misunderstanding.
+Sadly, Oblivion’s speech system was baffling and, worst of all, not fun.
+Comprising of a small “wheel” in the corner of the screen, you had to choose how to talk to an NPC by either being funny or trying to charm them, but the interface was poorly described and seemed to have no real effect on anything.
+Future games would simply add lines of dialogue and tell you the chances of passing a speech check somehow, but back in Oblivion’s day, we were stuck with the cheese wheel of misunderstanding.
 A shame for an otherwise great game even to this day.

 3. Mafia 1: Race Time!

-Mid-way through the game, you have to locate a super-car (for the times) and take it to the race track to win the race.
+Midway through the game, you have to locate a super car (for the times) and take it to the race track to win the race.
 Unfortunately, you can’t come in any other position and progress the game.
-The car handles like crap and there is no concession given for the fact you HAVE to win.
+The car handles like crap and there is no concession given for the fact that you have to win.
 The other drivers don’t give a shit that you want to carry on with the main game and they will overtake you in seconds.
 Expect to do this many, many times…

 2. Divinity Original Sin: No Quest Log or Markers